UrbanCompass/bazel/site/docs/tutorial/android-app.md

 The [`build`](/docs/bazel-user-manual.html#build) subcommand instructs Bazel to build the target that follows.
-The target is specified as the name of a build rule inside a `BUILD` file, with along with the package path relative to your workspace directory.
+The target is specified as the name of a build rule inside a `UCBUILD` file, with along with the package path relative to your workspace directory.
 Note that you can sometimes omit the package path or target name, depending on your current working directory at the command line and the name of the target.
 See [Labels](/docs/build-ref.html#labels) in